Performance tips

 When using LowLevelParticleFilters, a number of methods related to distributions are defined for static arrays, making logpdf etc. faster.
 We also provide a new kind of distribution: TupleProduct <: MultivariateDistribution that behaves similarly to the Product distribution.
 The TupleProduct however stores the individual distributions in a tuple, has compile-time known length and supports Mixed <: ValueSupport, meaning that it can be a product of both Continuous and Discrete dimensions, something not supported by the standard Product.
 Example

-using BenchmarkTools, LowLevelParticleFilters, Distributions
+using BenchmarkTools, LowLevelParticleFilters, Distributions, StaticArrays

 dt = TupleProduct((Normal(0,2), Normal(0,2), Binomial())) # Mixed value support